turingschool-examples/webpack-starter-kit/README.md

 ## Setup

 After one person has forked the repo, everyone should clone down the forked repo.
-Since you don't want to name your project "gametime-starter", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):
+Since you don't want to name your project "webpack-starter-kit", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):

 ```bash
 git clone [remote-address] [what you want to name the repo]